Godwin-Chacko/London-e-commerce-analysis/README.md

 ## Recommendations & Next Steps

-1. **Create/improve category data**: Given the size of our product catalog(3,768), manually categorizing thousands of items is likely not feasible or scalable in the long term.
+- **Create/improve category data**: Given the size of our product catalog(3,768), manually categorizing thousands of items is likely not feasible or scalable in the long term.
 To address this, I used k-means clustering to group products based on their similarities in attributes like name, .
 While this approach provides a useful starting point, it's an unsupervised method that doesn't account for context or business logic.For more accurate and business-aligned categorization, it may be worth exploring advanced predictive models—such as supervised classification algorithms which can learn from existing labeled data to make smarter categorization decisions.
 This model could deliver more consistent and relevant categories, especially as the product catalog continues to grow.

-2. **Grow High-Value Categories**:
+- **Grow High-Value Categories**:
  96% of revenue comes from our 3 best performing categories

-4. **Track Financial KPIs**:
+- **Track Financial KPIs**:

-5. **Investigate high return rate and worst selling products**
+- **Investigate high return rate and worst selling products**

 Review whether to discontinue products with return rates above 50% or consistently low sales performance, in order to streamline the product assortment and enhance profitability.

-5. **create customer loyalty program to improve retention**
+- **create customer loyalty program to improve retention**

+- **Investigate refund ratio discrepancies**: Multiple return transactions show refund prices significantly lower or greater than original sale prices.
+This may result from data entry errors, incorrect transaction matching, or missing business rules.
+A focused data audit is recommended to match returns to correct sales, quantify anomalies, and clarify refund policies to ensure accurate reporting and protect data integrity.

+- Diversry to international markets especially usa, Since christmas and holiday decors makes up 81 - 84% of our revenue it is vital that we continue to grow in the american market where christmas shopping is most commercialized and is the biggest market

 ---

 ## Assumptions and Caveats

-**Data cleaning**
+**Data Cleaning**

--During the data cleaning process, I identified 9,956 duplicate entries in the original Excel dataset.
+- During the data cleaning process, I identified 9,956 duplicate entries in the original Excel dataset.
 To ensure the integrity and accuracy of the analysis, these duplicates were removed.
 As a result, the initial total of 536,350 entries was reduced to 526,394 entries.
 This step was crucial for maintaining the validity and reliability of the insights derived from the data.

-**Refund rate**
+**Retund Rate**

--Some refunds do not have matching sales records in the dataset, these refunds are excluded from the refund rate calculations since they skew the rate above 100%
+- Some refunds do not have matching sales records in the dataset, these refunds are excluded from the refund rate calculations since they skew the rate above 100%

--Refunds for products below 20 orders were excluded to ensure adequate sample size
+- Refunds for products below 20 orders were excluded to ensure adequate sample size

----
+**Return Anomalies**

+- During the analysis, several instances were identified where return transactions were recorded at **significantly lower or greater unit prices** than the original sales of the same product by the same customer.
+- Similar discrepancies appear across multiple records, although the total number of such cases has not yet been quantified.
+These anomalies raise questions around:
+  -Inconsistent or incorrect pricing during returns -Potential misalignment between return and original sale records -Missing business rules (e.g., restocking fees, return penalties) not captured in the data -These anomalous records were **not removed from the dataset** but were flagged as potentially unreliable for certain analyses, particularly those involving refund rate calculations.

+**Categorization**
+- The product categorization was performed using **k-means clustering** based on available product features such as descriptions and sales data.
+- While this method groups similar items effectively, it **cannot perfectly categorize all products**, especially those with ambiguous or overlapping characteristics.
+This limitation is particularly evident in the "Christmas & Holiday Merchandise" category

+**Caveat for "Holiday & Seasonal Merchandise**

+- This category does include non-christmas/holdiay items whose primary unifying factor is their association with holiday and seasonal purchasing, rather than a strict functional type.

+- Despite the varied item types,the findings that **97% of returns for products in this category occur in December and January, and orders for this category also peak during the same period**,strongly suggests these items are predominantly purchased within a Christmas/holiday context or the non-christas/holdiay are too irrelevant to change the overall trends.

 **Author:**
 [Godwin Chacko](#)